-Fall sports include: football, volleyball, cross country, boys and girls soccer, dance and cheer (tryouts were in May 2021).
+Fall sports include: football, volleyball, cross country, soccer, dance and cheer (tryouts were in May 2022).

 Athletes wishing to participate need to do the following:

 - Have a current physical on file in our Athletic Office (physicals must be submitted on the OSAA physical form)

 Physicals can be emailed to Connie Pollock at firstname.lastname@example.org.

 These MUST be completed prior to attending practices.

 Athletes must have a current physical on file in the athletic office at the high school in order to participate.
 Physicals are good for two years and must be done on the OSAA physical form.
 Please email the form to email@example.com.